fomightez/b-roll-binder/README.md

 - OPTIONAL: Change setting to the dark theme by selecting it under 'Settings' > 'JupyterLab Theme' > 'JupyterLab Dark.

+	If it helps in getting the code into the right terminals, this README file can be opened in the running session.
+It is easiest to copy the code if you open it by right clicking and choosing to `Open With` > `Markdown Preview`

 - **In the panel on the far left, kick off the scrolling helix using the included FASTA sequence with the command below followed by hitting return.**

 ```shell